seahyinghang8/asst3/README.md

 ## Part 1: Warm up: Implementing Page Rank (16 points) ##

-As a simple warm up exercise to get comfortable using the graph data-structures, and to get acquainted with a few OpenMP basics, we'd like you to begin by implementing a basic version of the well-known [page rank](https://en.wikipedia.org/wiki/PageRank) algorithm.
+As a simple warm up exercise to get comfortable using the graph data structures, and to get acquainted with a few OpenMP basics, we'd like you to begin by implementing a basic version of the well-known [page rank](https://en.wikipedia.org/wiki/PageRank) algorithm.

 Please take a look at the pseudocode provided to you in the function `pageRank()`, in the file `pagerank/page_rank.cpp.`.
 You should implement the function, parallelizing the code with OpenMP.
 Just like any other algorithm, first identify independent work and any necessary sychronization.

 You can run your code, checking correctness and performance against the staff reference solution using:

-    ./pr /afs/cs/academic/class/15418-s17/public/asst3_graphs/com-orkut_117m.graph
+    ./pr <PATH_TO_GRAPHS_DIRECTORY>/com-orkut_117m.graph

-You'll find a number of graphs in the course directory.
-Note that since some of these graphs are quite large (more than a GB in size), so during debugging/testing you might find it useful to locate them on the local disk in `/usr/tmp/`.
-Some interesting graphs include:
+If you are working on a myth machine, we've located a copy of the graphs directory at `/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/`.
+You can also download the graphs from `http://cs149.stanford.edu/winter19content/asstdata/all_graphs.tgz`.
+(But be careful, this is a 2.2GB download.)
+Some interesting real-world graphs include:

  * com-orkut_117m.graph
  * oc-pokec_30m.graph
  * rmat_200m.graph
  * soc-livejournal1_68m.graph

+Your useful synthetic, but large graphs include:

+ * random_500m.graph
+ * rmat_200m.graph

+There are also some very small graphs for testing.
+If you look in the `/tools` directory of the starter code, you'll notice a useful program called `graphTools.cpp` that can be used to make your own graphs as well.

 By default, the `pr` program runs your page rank algorithm with an increasing number of threads (so you can assess speedup trends).
 However, since runtimes at low core counts can be long, you can explicitly specify the number of threads to only run your code under a single configuration.

     ./pr %GRAPH_FILENAME% 8

 Your code should handle cases where there are no outgoing edges by distributing the probability mass on such vertices evenly among all the vertices in the graph.
 That is, your code should work as if there were edges from such a node to every node in the graph (including itself).
-Please pull the latest version of the starter code, and see the added comment.
+The comments in the starter code describe how to handle this case.

-You can also run the grading script via: `./pr_grader  <path to graphs directory>`.
+You can also run our grading script via: `./pr_grader <path to graphs directory>`, which will report correctness and a performance points score for a number of graphs.

 ## Part 2: Parallel Breadth-First Search ("Top Down") ##